No Collusion? Not So Fast! Here’s The New Evidence Of Trump Russia Collusion We Learned In This Week Alone

 The Republican report was sharply criticized by House Democrats for failure “to seriously investigate — or even see, when in plain sight — evidence of collusion between the Trump campaign and Russia,” according to California Democrat Adam Schiff, the vice-chair of the House Intelligence Committee.

-“No collusion, which I knew anyway, Trump said, at the White House on Friday.
+“No collusion, which I knew anyway,” Trump said at the White House on Friday.
 “No coordination, no nothing, it is a witch hunt.
 The report was very powerful, very strong.
 There was no coordination between the Trump campaign and Russian people.”

 But just in the past week, strong new evidence that there was, in fact, coordination between the Trump campaign and Russia during the 2016 campaign has emerged, from both the Republican and Democratic House Intelligence Committee reports — both of which may be accessed online at this link — as well as from independent media reporting.

-On June 9, 2016, Donald Trump Jr., Trump’s son-in-law Jared Kushner and then-Campaign Manager Paul Manafort — who is now under criminal indictment for his Russia-related financial activities — met a group of Russian emissaries in Manhattan’s Trump Tower.
+On June 9, 2016, Donald Trump Jr., Trump’s son-in-law Jared Kushner, and then-Campaign Manager Paul Manafort — who is now under criminal indictment for his Russia-related financial activities — met a group of Russian emissaries in Manhattan’s Trump Tower.

 They took the meeting on the promise that the Russians would pass on “dirt” about Trump’s Democratic opponent Hillary Clinton.
 The meeting was also pitched to Trump Jr. as “part of Russia and its government’s support for Mr. Trump.”